dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/use-in-framework.md

 }
 ```

-Notice there is no `^` before `10.2.1000`.
-No `^` means exact version, it will not automatically upgrade, even when there is no `package-lock.json`.
+Notice that there is no `^` before `10.2.1000`.
+No `^` indicates an exact version, ensuring stability and avoids automatic upgrades even without `package-lock.json`.

-Although we will keep the SDK's external interface relatively stable, the SDK's internal communication often changes due to version changes, which may cause incompatibility issues with `engineResourcePaths` settings.
-Therefore, to avoid surprises, we need the exact version.
+While we keep the SDK's external interface relatively stable, the SDK's internal communication often change with each new version.
+These changes can potentially lead to compatibility issues with `engineResourcePaths` settings.
+To prevent any unexpected difficulties and surprises, it's essential to use the exact version of the SDK.

-## Config
+## Configuration

-Next, we write the common settings related to DBR-JS into a file.
-Many developers use typescript, we can name it `dynamsoft.config.ts`.
-The `dynamsoft.config.ts` is not a component, I considered putting it in a directory like `lib`, or just root directory of `src`.
+Next, we'll create a Configuration file for the common settings related to DBR-JS.
+If you use TypeScript, we can name the file `dynamsoft.config.ts`.
+This file is not a component, so you can place it under the `lib` directory or the root directory of `src`.

 ```ts
 import { CoreModule } from "dynamsoft-core";